tsgates/arch-wiki-markdown/wiki/Syslinux.md

     # mv us.{,k}map
     # keytab-lilo de > de.ktl

-The last command has to be run as root, otherwise it won't work.
+The last command has to be run as root, otherwise it will not work.

 Copy de.ktl as root to /boot/syslinux/ and set ownership to root: